MilanLund/kentico-cloud-delivery-js-sdk/README.md

 }, true)
 ```

-Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** Returns promise with object of responses for each passed parameter from the Kentico Cloud storage.
+Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** with object of responses for each passed parameter from the Kentico Cloud storage.

 ### categorizeContent